-A root canal therapy or endodontic treatment is a restorative dental procedure done by either dentist or endodontist and it involves the removal of decayed nerve and pulp.
+A root canal treatment or endodontic treatment is a restorative dental procedure done by either dentist or endodontist and it involves the removal of decayed nerve and pulp.
 On your dental appointment, the dentist will remove the pulp, clean it off and fill it with a sealant.
 Afterward, you will get a crown to protect the tooth from further damage.

 Pulp or nerve tissue’s primary role is sensory—it helps detect hot and cold matter.
 Recurrent tooth decay and multiple dental restoration trauma can cause the pulp to get inflamed.